andersm9/Meraki_Ansible/README.md

 # Dependencies
 ## Python
-This script was develeoped using python version 3.7.2
+This script was develeoped using python version 3.7.2 The Ansible Playbook assumes that the Meraki Organisation has a single MX appliance with a single uplink, and an AWS with a single VPC.

 # Prerequisites
 You will need:
 an AWS account running an EC2 instance.
 You’ll need some details of the AWS set up: